tdwg/bdq/tg2/_review/docs/maintenance/index.md

 Biodiversity Information Standards (TDWG) BDQ Core Maintenance Interest Group

 ### 1.3 Associated Documents
-- The [BDQ Core Quick Reference Guide](../../terms/bdqcore/index.md) provides a brief summary of the tests in BDQ Core
+- The [BDQ Core Quick Reference Guide](../../terms/bdqcore/index.md) provides a brief summary of the Tests in BDQ Core
-- The [BDQ Core Introduction](../../intro/index.md) provides an introduction to the BDQ Core standard and the tests
+- The [BDQ Core Introduction](../../intro/index.md) provides an introduction to the BDQ Core standard and the Tests
 - The [BDQ Core Implementer's Guide](../implementers/index.md) provides a more detailed view for those seeking to implement BDQ Core
 -
 ### 1.4 Status of the content of this document